 Swim bladder disorders affect the way the goldfish will swim and can cause them to swim on their side, upside down, or continuously sink to the bottom.
 This is a stressful experience for the fish, and they need to be treated promptly.
 Aside from their difficulty swimming, the fish will appear healthy.

-Symptoms of Swim Bladder Disorder
+Signs of Swim Bladder Disorder

 Treating Swim Bladder Disorder in Goldfish